JeffersonLab/jiriaf-0.1/JRM/jiriaf-fw/readme.md

 ```

 ## Network Map
+The figure below serves as an example to illustrate all the ports and SSH tunnelings utilized in the JRM deployment process.

+### Release Ports and Remove nodes in K8s Cluster on local machine

+To release the used ports and remove the nodes in K8s cluster on local, we follow these steps:

+1. Refer to the `FireWorks` launchpad database.
+Identify the FireWorks (fws) that are in the `COMPLETED` or `RUNNING` states.
+Note that some fws might appear as `RUNNING` but are actually lost runs if they have been disconnected from the launchpad for a certain period (`default is 4 hours`).

+2. Collect the port numbers from the `spec.ssh_metrics.port` and `spec.ssh_custom_metrics.port.mapped_port` fields.

+3. Send a `POST` request to the `jrm-delete-ssh-connections` endpoint.
+This will delete the ports and remove the nodes in the K8s cluster.

-Ports used in the JRM deployment:
+### Ports used in the JRM deployment:
 - `27017`: MongoDB port
 - `8888`: SSH connection port
 - `API_SERVER_PORT`: K8s API server port
-- `10250`: JRM port
+- `10250`: JRM port for metrics server (Select from the available ports in the range of `10000-19999`)
+- `x`: Custom metrics ports (Select from the available ports in the range of `20000-49999`) (optional)

-SSH tunnelings:
+### SSH tunnelings:
-On the local machine `JIRIAF2301`, we establish three SSH connections to `login04` on Perlmutter when deploying JRMs:
+On the local machine `JIRIAF2301`, we establish three essential SSH connections to `login04` on Perlmutter when deploying JRMs:
-1. `27017:localhost:27017` for MongoDB
+1. `ssh -NfR 27017:localhost:27017 login04` for MongoDB
-2. `API_SERVER_PORT:localhost:API_SERVER_PORT` for K8s API server
+2. `ssh -NfR API_SERVER_PORT:localhost:API_SERVER_PORT login04` for K8s API server
-3. `*10250:localhost:KUBELET_PORT` for JRM metrics
+3. `ssh -NfL *10250:localhost:10250 login04` for JRM metrics
+4. `ssh -NfL *x:localhost:x login04` for custom metrics (optional)

-One the compute node, we establish SSH tunneling for K8s API server and JRM metrics.
+One the compute node, we establish an SSH connections to the `login04` on Perlmutter:
+1. `ssh -NfL API_SERVER_PORT:localhost:API_SERVER_PORT login04` for K8s API server
+2. `ssh -NfR *10250:localhost:10250 login04` for JRM metrics
+3. `ssh -NfR x:localhost:8080 login04` for custom metrics. `8080` is the port where the custom metrics are exposed. (optional)

 ### Figure
 ![Network Map](markdown/jrm-network.png)

+# To-do
+- [x ] Add a feature to delete the ports.
+One can identify the ports by checking the database and searching for the Completed fireworks.
+- [ ] Automatically generate a prometheus configuration file with mapped ports of custom metrics.
+This will help in monitoring the custom metrics of JRMs.